a740g/FourUp/README.md

 # 4Play
 Classic Connect 4 against computer
-Notes: I started programming this during 1997 using QuickBASIC 4.5 and my User Interface Library (TxMUI).
+I started programming this during 1997 using QuickBASIC 4.5 and my User Interface Library (TxMUI).
 Due to the limited nature of the QuickBASIC IDE I had to keep the source code slim & trim.
 Hence you won't find a lot of comments.
 But I believe that understanding this BASIC code should be a snap.
 Most of the code has remained virtually the same.
 Only the use user interface parts have changed.
 This source code has come a long way.